21 Listening Maps for Music Classes that Students Will Love

 Versatile Listening Maps May Be Used for Multiple Grade Levels

-Listening maps are easy for teachers to assign and students to use in the classroom, for homeschool, flipped learning, or blended learning.
+Listening maps are easy for teachers to assign and students to use in the classroom, for homeschool, or even for sub lessons.
 For accountability, students can write a short reflection, answer a few simple questions about the piece, or even create their own listening maps.

-Not all of these listening maps are in English and that’s okay.
+Some of these listening maps aren’t in English, but that’s not a problem.
 The music and graphic representations transcend the small amount of language.

 Share this post to help other elementary music teachers find these quality listening maps.
 Enjoy!